kavehmz/aws-setup/terraform/README.md

 # Init

-Create an amazon account and there create a user named "init" with IAMFullAccess and AmazonS3FullAccess policy.
+Create an amazon account.
+Create a user named "init" with IAMFullAccess and AmazonS3FullAccess permissions.

-This user is just used for initializing the process.
+This user is just used for initializing the setup.

-Create access key for user "init" and setup your [terraform](https://www.terraform.io/intro/getting-started/install.html).
+Create an access key for user "init" and setup your [terraform](https://www.terraform.io/intro/getting-started/install.html).

-Apply "iam" to init the users and required s3 for remote state.
+First step is applying "iam" setup. "iam" is a account wdie setup.

 ```bash
 $ cd iam